Angry-Maid/rusted-mapper/README.md

 ## Modules
 - [ ] rm-core - core of `Rusted Mapper` with types and most of data related stuff being there.
 - [ ] rm-gui - a GUI with use of `egui` crate to add additional visual representation\help.
-- [ ] key-mapper - a GUI tool to create `ron/json` files for specific maps and key objectives.

 ### rm-core
 Core of all types and functions for the rusted mapper applications.